 Transitioning from the 90’s break/fix system

-To remedy this, organizations can now choose to outsource their IT systems to external providers for managing daily IT processes, overall security, and infrastructure.
-Managed IT Services Delivery model is a great way to address the day-to-day maintenance issues and improve business operations while leaving ample time for the organization to focus on its core issues and path to development.
+To remedy this, organizations can now outsource their IT systems to external providers to manage daily IT processes, overall security, and infrastructure.
+The managed IT Services Delivery model is a great way to address day-to-day maintenance issues and improve business operations while leaving ample time for the organization to focus on its core issues and development path.

-Through this model, Managed Service Providers (MSPs) can take upon the daily functioning, and responsibility of a business’s IT process from a remote location through Cloud.
-Ranging from network monitoring to combating cybersecurity threats, MSPs offer various packages that can be customized as per business needs.
+Through this model, Managed Service Providers can manage the daily functioning and responsibility of a business’s IT process from a remote location through the Cloud.
+From network monitoring to combating cybersecurity threats, MSPs offer various packages that can be customized according to business needs.

 What makes Managed IT Services a popular choice?

-• Stay top of your game – Hiring a managed IT service provider brings the table expert IT staff without having to invest in hiring or training any resources.
+- Stay on top of your game.
+Hiring a managed IT service provider provides expert IT staff without the need to invest in hiring or training resources.

-• Strategy-ready – Through managed services, it is easy to think in advance as the MSP offers advice on any new infrastructure required, upgrades to be done and prepare systems to combat viruses and crashes.
+- Strategy-ready—Managed services make it easy to think in advance, as the MSP offers advice on any new infrastructure required, upgrades to be made, and systems to combat viruses and crashes.

-• Outsourced team – Another benefit of managed services is complete access to a fully up and running IT department.
-It comprises an IT manager and a virtual CIO who develops a game plan and roadmap to figure out how the IT wing complements your organization.
+- Outsourced team—Another benefit of managed services is complete access to a fully up-and-running IT department.
+It comprises an IT manager and a virtual CIO who develops a game plan and roadmap to determine how the IT wing complements your organization.

 Things to consider while leveraging Managed IT Services

-• Accountability – The prime reason to opt for Managed IT Service is to improve operational efficiency and minimize the IT issues that hamper your organization’s progress.
-Hence, it is vital to ensure that the MSPs are accountable and delivering consistently on bringing about improvements.
+- Accountability – The prime reason to opt for Managed IT Service is to improve operational efficiency and minimize the IT issues hamper your organization’s progress.
+Hence, it is vital to ensure that the MSPs are accountable and deliver consistently on improvements.
 A great idea to track progress would be asking for regular reports and analytics to understand how their work is bringing about change and causing progress.

-• Track record – Before signing up a contract with an MSP, it is important to run a background or record check to ensure they can deliver quality outcomes and offer proactive services.
-Try and check their references, find out the clientele they already have, and their journey with these companies.
+- Track record—Before signing a contract with an MSP, it is essential to run a background or record check to ensure they can deliver quality outcomes and offer proactive services.
+Check their references, learn about their clientele, and learn about their journey with these companies.

-• Pricing – Opt for an MSP that offers flexible pricing options and transparency in dealings.
-Whether it is implementation or migration of applications, choose an MSP that offers end-to-end services at customized packages.
+- Pricing—Choose an MSP that offers flexible pricing options and transparency in dealings.
+Whether implementing or migrating applications, choose an MSP that offers end-to-end services in customized packages.

 How to choose the right MSP?

-Did you know that the managed service providers market will increase in worth to USD 257.84 billion by 2020?
-If you want to be a part of this scenario after considering the pros and cons of Managed IT Services, if you are contemplating finding the right MSP, then it is crucial to keep in mind the size of the MSP model and decide upon the apt pricing model.
+Did you know that the managed service providers market will be worth USD 257.84 billion by 2020?
+Suppose you want to participate in this scenario after considering the pros and cons of Managed IT Services and are contemplating finding the right MSP.
+In that case, it is crucial to consider the MSP model’s size and decide upon the appropriate pricing model.

 Here are a few types of MSPs you could opt for:

-• Low Level – These service providers offer minimal services that range from managing the client’s network infrastructure via an IP network or collecting data from the client’s site through a physical server on-site.
-These MSPs generally cater to organizations with a small employee strength ranging from 50 to 300.
+- Low-Level—These service providers offer minimal services, ranging from managing the client’s network infrastructure via an IP network to collecting data from the client’s site through a physical server.
+These MSPs generally cater to organizations with a small employee strength of 50 to 300.

-• Mid Level –These MSPs offer a broader set of services that include software installation, performing upgrades, fixing software patches, and handling broad aspects of the client’s network.
+- Mid-Level –These MSPs offer a broader set of services, including software installation, upgrades, patching, and handling of broad aspects of the client’s network.
 These providers target Fortune 500 or 1000 companies.

-• High Level – The most high-end service providers offer the entire gamut of IT services and are responsible for the overall health & functioning of IT processes and workflows.
+- High Level—The most high-end service providers offer the entire gamut of IT services and are responsible for the overall health and functioning of IT processes and workflows.

 Pick a Pricing Model